 We had used Layer Android SDK for integrating chat functionality in one of our new-age messaging apps.
 This app has features like real-time 1 – 1 and group chatting, audio messages, recalling messages, Facebook messenger integration, payment gateway and military-grade security.
 The app is about 3-4 years old and is live on play store with a large number of paid users.

 Layer provides SDK’s and API’s to implement real-time chat functionality in mobile applications.
 It helps to implement real-time 1 – 1 chat and group-chat functionalities.
-Since, Layer had shut down on October 30th, 2019, we had to migrate our chat functionality on this messaging app to Firebase framework by migrating all old users’ data from Layer to Firebase.
+Since, Layer had shut down on October 30th, 2019, we had to migrate our chat functionality on this messaging app to Firebase platform by migrating all old users’ data from Layer to Firebase.

 Why we Migrated to Firebase?